carlfranklin/FFmpegBlazorDemo/README.md

 ## Demo

-In the following demo we will create a Stand-Alone Blazor WebAssembly application, and I will show you how to use `FFmpegBlazor` to edit video and audio right from the browser.
+In the following demo we will create a Stand-Alone Blazor WebAssembly application.

 ### Create a Stand-Alone Blazor WebAssembly Application